AILab-CVC/VideoCrafter/README.md

 <br>

 ### 3. VideoControl: Video Generation with More Conditions
-To enhance the controllable abilities of the T2V model, we developed T2V adapter that is inspired by [T2I-adapter](https://github.com/TencentARC/T2I-Adapter).
+To enhance the controllable abilities of the T2V model, we developed conditional adapter that is inspired by [T2I-adapter](https://github.com/TencentARC/T2I-Adapter).
 By pluging a lightweight adapter module to the T2V model, we can obtained generation results with more detailed control signals such as depth.

 input text: `Ironman is fighting against the enemy, big fire in the background, photorealistic, 4k`